elastos/Elastos.Node/docs/elastos_supernode_usage.md

 $ ~/node/node.sh init
 ```

-As an alternative, you can also run the initialized one by one.
+As an alternative, you can also run the init command one by one.

     $ ~/node/node.sh carrier init
     $ ~/node/node.sh ela init